AVERAGE HIGH FOR DECEMBER 16th: 37°

 WEDNESDAY SUNSET: 4:37 PM

-*Winter Storm Warning issued for the Twin Tiers from Wednesday afternoon through Thursday morning*
+*Winter Storm Warning in effect for the Twin Tiers from Wednesday afternoon through Thursday morning*

-WEDNESDAY: STEADY SNOW ARRIVES, MODERATE TO HEAVY AT TIMES
+WEDNESDAY: CLOUDY, SNOW ARRIVES EARLY TO MID AFTERNOON.
+SNOW WILL BE HEAVY AT TIMES

 FRIDAY: MIX SUN & CLOUDS